davipereirape/integrations-of-applications-java/README.md

 # REST
-Projects about web service REST.
+ Projects of studies about Integrations of Applications Java.
+Like Web Services REST and SOAP, applications JMS and ActiveMQ among others.

-- Projeto Loja:
+- Project Loja:
-    - Neste projeto do curso alura, é utilizado o REST através do JERSEY e JAX-RS. É utilizado o grizzly para montar o servidor!
+    - It was used the Web Service REST with JAX-RS and JERSEY.
+The grizzly was used as server.